-Requirements for the long-term surveillance and maintenance of the Canonsburg Disposal Site are specified in the Long-Term Surveillance Plan for the U.S. Department of Energy Canonsburg Uranium Mill Tailings Disposal Site, Canonsburg, Pennsylvania (LMS/CAN/S00404-0.0, U.S. Department of Energy [DOE], revised September 22, 2008) and in procedures established by DOE to comply with the requirements of Title 10 Code of Federal Regulations Part 40.27 (10 CFR 40.27).
+Requirements for the long-term surveillance and maintenance of the site are specified in the LTSP and in procedures established by DOE to comply with the requirements of Title 10 Code of Federal Regulations Part 40.27 (10 CFR 40.27).
 Table 3-1 lists these requirements.